 Relate the skill sets you need, to their skill sets.
-Are they under qualified?
-Do they have the relevant technical skills?
+Are they under-qualified?
+Do they have relevant technical skills?
 Are they in tandem with the latest developments in their field?
 Apart from the technical skills, check if they have good analytical, creative and conversational skills.

 Values they have: